 The "cycle of debt" catchphrase is our opponents' attempt to portray our industry as taking advantage of people.
-Our centers and service representatives work to prevent this by making Cash Advances that match, but do not exceed, customer’s needs.
+Our stores and service representatives work to prevent this by making Cash Advances that match, but do not exceed, customer’s needs.
 It hurts the company, and the customer, when a loan is not repaid.

 If a customer is unable to pay back an advance within the arranged timeframe, Advance America works with them to find the best way to deal with their individual situation and to repay the loan in full.
-For example, our centers offer an Extended Payment Plan — where available under state law — that allows customers a longer time period to repay at no additional charge.
+For example, our stores offer an Extended Payment Plan — where available under state law — that allows customers a longer time period to repay at no additional charge.
 In fact, about 90 percent of our customers repay their advances when due and 95 percent are ultimately paid off.

 Is it true that Cash Advance lenders prey on unsophisticated customers?

 According to customer surveys, 92 percent of customers think Cash Advance lenders offer a valuable service and 90 percent are satisfied with their understanding of the terms and costs of Cash Advances.
-Advance America fully discloses the terms of the Cash Advance transaction, and prominently displays the fee for an advance on the walls of our centers.
+Advance America fully discloses the terms of the Cash Advance transaction, and prominently displays the fee for an advance on the walls of our stores.

 Our customers are hardworking individuals — including teachers, nurses, bus drivers and first responders — who make a positive contribution to their community.
 All customers must have a steady source of income and a checking account to receive a Cash Advance.